Team-Yeti-Crabz/EventTracker/README.md

 7. Create a pull request in github from <your branch> ==> dev
 8. Repeat as needed
 9. When you are ready to publish to main, do step 7 but from dev => main

+## Connors Git Wisdom
+git fetch —all
+git fetch —all -v
+git branch -a
+git fetch —all —prune -v